YazidEl7/Info_Project/README.md

 # Info_Project
-The purpose of this little project is to help you when a user calls you about a problem in his computer by providing you with the necessary informtion to connect remotely
+The purpose of this little project is to help you when a user calls you about a problem in his computer by providing you with the necessary information to connect remotely.
 Also to limit remote access to servers that might give you informations about a computer.

 This project consists of two parts; the main idea is that the 1st part contains a server that receives data from clients and it stores it in a database,